lorenz10/linux-terminal/README.md

 `rm /path/to/file1` removes file1.

-`rm -r /path/to/directory` removes directory and all its content (-r is used to consider recursively the content).

-`rm -rf /path/to/directory/*` removes all the content of the specified directory, but not the directory itself.
+Use `-r` option to remove a directory and all its content.

 #### tree

 shows the contents of the working directory recursively showing sub-directories and files.

-Use `-a` to show also hidden files.
+Use `-a` option to show also all hidden files.

+<a name="files"></a>
 ## Files :bookmark_tabs:

 #### cat

-`cat file_name` shows the content of the file.
+`cat file_name` shows the content of a file.

 `cat > new_file_name` creates a new file.
-Then the cursor will be on a new line giving the possibility to write inside the new file.
-Once terminated typing can press `Ctrl + c` to finish editing.
+The cursor will be prompted on a new line giving the possibility to write inside it.
+Once terminated typing can press `Ctrl` + `c` to terminate.

 #### echo

-`echo 'Text to be placed in the file' > new_file.txt` creates a new file containing the provided text.
+`echo "New text" > new_file.txt` creates a new file containing the provided text.

+`echo -e "New text" >> /path/to/existing_file.txt` adds a new line of text at the end of an existing file.

+#### grep

+`grep any_word any_file` searches for a string on a given file and return the line with the resulting match.

+Use `-i` option to ignore case sensitivity.

+Use `-o` option to print only the matching part of the line and not the whole line.

 #### mv

-`mv old_file_name new_file_name` changes the name of a file or a directory.
+`mv old_file_name new_file_name` changes the name of a file or directory.

 #### sed